 So, What Exactly Are the Guidelines of the Chapter Book?

-According to editor Mary Kole, the chapter book’s key element is for the reader to have “easy wins.”
-This means the new reader will get a sense of accomplishment for each chapter he reads.
-This is a huge win for a child just learning to read.
+According to editor Mary Kole, the key element of a chapter book is to give the reader “easy wins.”
+These wins will give the new reader a sense of accomplishment for each chapter read.
+These wins encourage a child just learning to read to keep reading.

 Reader Age